cockroachdb/replicator/README.md

 When multiple CAS columns are present, they are compared as a tuple.
 That is, the second column is only compared if the first column value is equal between the source and destination clusters.
-In this multi-column case, the following psuedo-sql clause is applied to each incoming update:
+In this multi-column case, the following pseudo-sql clause is applied to each incoming update:

 ```sql
 WHERE existing IS NULL OR (